 Treatment Resistant DepressionWith treatment-resistant depression, the impact can be even more severe.
 When an individual's mental health does not improve with medication, it can lead to a loss of productivity, unemployment, family estrangement, and increased costs for caregivers.
 Treatment-resistant depression also tends to linger, creating more long-term challenges.
 Paired with the costs of physical ailments, such as heart disease and stroke which occur more frequently among people with depression, the price of ineffective treatment rises dramatically.

 In short, treating depression is an investment.
 It's one that may have high up-front costs, but those costs are nothing compared to the long-term interpersonal and economic effects that result from not getting (or getting ineffective) treatment.
 And it's an investment that can make a positive change.

 TMS (Transcranial Magnetic Stimulation) is the kind of investment that can effect positive change

 for people with medication-resistant depression.
 It is clinically proven to be both effective and

 safe, using magnetic fields – similar to an MRI – to improve a very specific area of the brain

 TMS lets patients with treatment-resistant depression avoid medication-related:

 all while promoting better performance at work and enhancing personal relationships.

-In a 2008 study supported by the National Institute of Mental Health (NIHM), TMS was found to be cost-effective even when reimbursements by insurance companies were as high as $400 per session.
+In a 2008 study supported by the National Institute of Mental Health (NIMH), TMS was found to be cost-effective even when reimbursements by insurance companies were as high as $400 per session.
 When gains in personal productivity and a reduction in health care costs were factored in, TMS was proven to be even more cost effective in the long run.
-Because TMS can provide such significant relief and is being used by more and more patients, insurance companies are likely to soon start providing up-front coverage, rather than requiring claims to be filed for reimbursement.
+Because TMS can provide such significant relief and is being used by more and more patients, insurance companies are often providing up-front coverage, rather than requiring claims to be filed for reimbursement.